Changements importants à votre facture trimestrielle d’eau et d’égouts

 New Waste Management Fee

-Another change proposed for your quarterly bill is a new Waste Management Fee.
-This would replace the existing Waste Diversion Fee.
+Another change for your quarterly bill is a new Waste Management Fee.
+This replaces the previous Waste Diversion Fee.

-If approved by Council, the new fee would take effect April 1, 2025.
+Approved by Council, the new fee takes effect April 1, 2025.
 It would be applied to residential and multi-unit properties, as well as small commercial properties that requested City cart collection services up to 600L of garbage and recycling.

 Why now